 Frank Silber has 20 years of experience in drafting and negotiating technology-related transactions, including research and development collaborations and licenses to commercialize highly valued intellectual property used in a wide array of industries.
-He regularly advises clients in the life sciences, health care, IT and manufacturing industries on transactions involving all types of intellectual property, including patent, copyright and trademark licenses, as well as data sharing agreements and policies for the transfer and protection of proprietary know-how and confidential information.
+He regularly advises clients in the life sciences, health care, IT, and manufacturing industries on transactions involving all types of intellectual property, including patent, copyright, and trademark licenses, as well as data sharing agreements and contracts for the transfer and protection of proprietary know-how and confidential information.

-Frank also has a substantial amount of experience in areas where the life sciences industry and IT industry intersect, such as IT systems, databases and reporting tools for next-generation sequencing, and laboratory interfaces for practice management systems.
+Frank also has a substantial amount of experience in areas where the life sciences industry and IT industry intersect, such as IT systems, databases, and reporting tools for next-generation sequencing, as well as laboratory interfaces for practice management systems.